Voter Model Meets Rumour Spreading: an FPRAS for Consensus Probabilities on Voter Models with Agnostic Nodes: Time Bounds and Computational Complexity

+\begin{proof} Simply observe that if we define $p$ as the minimum probability of selecting a neighbour, we have $p_i\geq p$ for all $i$.
+Thus, $\sum_{i=1}^{d} 1/p_{i} \leq n/p$ and we can simply use Lemma~\ref{lemma:rumour_general} to conclude the result. \end{proof}

+Constructing a matrix $H$ that requires order $n^2/p$ rounds for agnostic vertices to disappear is rather simple.
+Consider a path of depth n and suppose only the left endpoint is coloured.
+Suppose every vertex picks from its left neighbour only with probability p and that the rest of the mass is a loop to itself (the coloured vertex has a probability 1 of picking from itself as it has no left neighbour).
+The probability the next vertex is coloured is $h(n)/p$ where $h(n)$ is $1$ in the synchronous case and $n$ in the asynchronous case.
+As this event needs to happen $n$ times we need at least $nh(n)/p$ which is within a factor $\log(n)$ of the bound given by Corollary~\ref{corollary:rumour_general_matrix}.

-While Proposition~\ref{prop:rumour_general} gives a bound for general graphs, it is likely that for a typical graph, the rumour spreading process is significantly faster.
+While the previous lemma and corollaries give bounds for general graphs, it is likely that for a typical graph, the rumour spreading process is significantly faster.
 Indeed, it has been shown by~\cite{fountoulakis2010reliable, panagiotou2017asynchronous} that in the case of random graphs, the time it takes for agnostic vertices to disappear is of order $n\log(n)$.
 As their results are for the push model, we state Proposition~\ref{prop:rumour_random} which is for the pull model.
-We again defer the proof to the appendix as we are just reusing previously known ideas for the push model of the rumour spreading process in the pull case.
+In this case, we defer the proof to the appendix as we are just reusing previously known ideas for the push model of the rumour spreading process in the pull case.

 \begin{proposition}[rumour spreading bounds for random graphs] Let $p>> \log(n)/n$ and $G\sim G(n,p)$ be an Erd\"os R\'enyi random graph.
 Consider a (pull) voter model on $G$ with agnostic states (either synchronous or asynchronous).
 Let $T_a$ denote the number of rounds it takes for the agnostic vertices to disappear.
 Then, with high probability we have that $\mathbb{E}[T_a] = O(f(n)\log(n))$ where $f(n) = 1$ in the synchronous case and $f(n)=n$ in the asynchronous case. \end{proposition}